 I love this job as it allows me to get a really good look at how the fleeces have changed since last year.
 We can make decisions about whether we send any to shows, which ones will be processed together, and what weight of yarn they will be suitable for.
 It also helps us to see whether we are getting nutrition right.

 The best fibre from each of the fleeces will be sent for processing into beautiful yarn.
 We send our alpaca fibre to East Anglia Alpaca Mill near Norwich.
-The Shetland fleeces are sent to the Natural Fibre Company in Cornwall.
+The Shetland fleeces are sent to the Natural Fibre Company in Cornwall and Rampisham Hill Mill in Dorset.
 We choose to keep the natural colours of our fleeces.

 The fibre that doesn’t quite make the grade for yarn is kept here and used to felt soaps, stuff toys or become part of fibre art projects.
 Even the scraps can be given to the birds for their nests, so nothing is wasted.